 The way people carry on about philandering partners, they act as if that is the most heinous crime known to Human.
 People in relationships need to re-evaluate their thinking about monogamy and just be willing to share their partners with other people in the world, if the situation arises.
 In the case of women who go after married men or men who are involved with someone else and then later marry these same guys themselves, usually act surprised or feel betrayed when their man runs around on them as well.
 They seem to want to forget that that’s how they got him.

 Moreover, some of these “other women” have the audacity to be jealous of their lover’s wife or any other woman (or man) that he might become involved with.
 “I hate that you spend all that time with your wife and children when you should be here with me!”
 What?!
-Then get an unattached man, one whom you don’t have to share!
+Then get your own unattached man, one who you don’t have to share!

 All this can be avoided if children are taught to recognize, acknowledge and accept their homosexual tendencies when they first become aware of them, and then encouraged to go with these feelings rather than doing what is socially-expected of them.
 But then some marry with the full knowledge that they are gay, with the hope that their marriage will absolve them of any public suspicion of their homosexuality, and some people are gullible enough to buy into it.
 If they’re married, they just couldn’t be gay.
 I have encountered so many gay married people in my life, especially men, that I am not impressed or deterred by anyone’s marital status.
 The proclamation, “But he’s married!” does not influence me in the least.
 ‘So?
 Your point being…?’